anirudh-srinivasan-99/wikipedia_qa/README.md

-# Wikipedia Question and Answer
+# Wikipedia QA Bot

 ## Problem Statement
 The scope of this project is to
-1. Understand the wikipedia article
+1) Summarize the wikipedia article
-2. Answer any question asked on the wikipedia article
+2) Answer any question from the article, by also quoting the text in it.

+Currently we are only restricting it to the text content available in the wikipedia article